NCSUCGClass/prog1/README.md

-# prog1-2022-solution
+# prog1-2023-shell
-This repo branch contains the solution for program 1 from cg class 2022 at nc state (ray tracing boxes).
+This repo branch contains the shell for program 1 from cg class 2023 at nc state (ray tracing ellipsoids).